 H.E.
 Michael Collins, former Ambassador of Ireland to the United States

-Roisin's art was on exhibition at the Irish American Heritage Museum from May to August 2012.
+Roisin's solo art exhibition was at the Irish American Heritage Museum from May to August 2012.
 Her art provided stage setting for the Ireland Gateway to Europe Conference at Boston College in April 2016 and the Conscious Capitalism Conference in Bentley University 2011 and 2012.
+Roisin was a speaker and her art provided the stage setting for the European Year of Cultural Heritage 2018 Conference at Dublin Castle which was sponsored by the Itish Government’s Department of Culture, Heritage and The Gaeltacht.